PyTorch Tutorial For Beginners: All the Basics

 CPU v/s GPU Tensor

-PyTorch has different implementation of Tensor for CPU and GPU.
+PyTorch has different implementations of Tensor for CPU and GPU.
 Every tensor can be converted to GPU in order to perform massively parallel, fast computations.
 All operations that will be performed on the tensor will be carried out using GPU-specific routines that come with PyTorch.

 If you don’t have access to a GPU, you can perform these examples on Google Colab.
 Select GPU as Runtime.